LABSS/NetLogo2Mesa/Tutorial.md

 ]
 ```

-Following the code in NetLogo.
-This method increments the virus_check_timer attribute of the node by 1, if virus_check_timer is greater than or equal to the virus_check_frequency attribute of VirusModel then it is set to 0.
+Following the code in NetLogo, this method increments the virus_check_timer attribute of the node by 1, if virus_check_timer is greater than or equal to the virus_check_frequency attribute of VirusModel then it is set to 0.
 We start by creating a step method within the Node class and implement the control.

 ```python
 class Node(Agent):